 As a patient, you’ll meet with this multispecialty TOP cancer team, which includes experts in several fields.
 We offer these meetings virtually so that you and your family or friends can attend from a remote distance.

 After a detailed discussion about your unique situation, you’ll talk to each specialist individually.
-You can ask questions about next steps, explore your treatment options and hear from every member of your care team.
-The appointment concludes with a clear and unified care plan.
+You can ask questions about next steps, explore your treatment options, and hear from every member of your care team.
+The appointment concludes with a clear and unified lung cancer care plan.

 You’ll have oncology nurse navigators and specialized nurse practitioners by your side every step of the way.
 Our wide range of support services keep you comfortable and informed during and after lung cancer treatment.